Kenban/kenban_os/docs/create-disk-image.md

-# Screenly OSE Disk Image steps
+# Kenban OSE Disk Image steps

  * Create a new Debian 9 VM with decent resources
  * Run the following commands: